fen-here/PI_PICO_Tunnel/README.md

 Of course this project can work with a variety of hardware and configurations but might be harder to debug.
 Of course customisation is heavily endorced with projects like this.

+# Creating the box:
+I originally wanted to 3D Print the case but then it came to my awarness that lazer cutting the box would be a better course of action only because of its ease of use and quick production time.

+I used a website called box.py to make the original files and then added more using Affinity [https://boxes.hackerspace-bamberg.de/?language=en]

 # Set Up
 ## Fan set up:
 The 5v fan is recommended to be conected on